flutter-it/docs/docs/documentation/command_it/progress_control.md

 - Reset progress between manual executions
 - Prepare command state for testing

 **Note:** Progress is automatically reset at the start of each `run()` execution, so manual resets are typically only needed for UI cleanup or resuming operations.
+Additionally, calling `cancel()` also clears progress and statusMessage to provide immediate visual feedback.

 ## Integration Patterns